The color force acting on a quark in the pion and nucleon: instanton-anti-instanton "molecules"

-The issue has been studied on the lattice, with avent of the gradient flow method a decade ago.
-The density of $I\bar I$ correlated pairs were quantified by \cite{Athenodorou:2018jwu}.
-With increasing cooling time $\tau$ their study shows how $I\bar I$ pairs get annihilated, with a dilute instanton ensemble emerging (and once more confirming the ILM parameters (\ref{eqn_ILM})).
-The important new observation was the density of correlated pairs or ``molecules" at finite $tau$.
-The extrapolation to physical QCD vacuum (to zero cooling time $\tau\rightarrow 0$) is $n_{mol}\sim 10 \, \mathrm{fm}^{-4}$, about an order of magnitude larger then the ILM instanton density.
+The issue has been studied on the lattice, with the advent of the gradient flow method a decade ago.
+The density of $I\bar I$ correlated pairs was quantified by \cite{Athenodorou:2018jwu}.
+With increasing flow time $\tau$, their study shows how $I\bar I$ pairs get annihilated, leading to a dilute instanton ensemble and once more confirming the ILM parameters (\ref{eqn_ILM}).
+The important new observation was the density of correlated pairs or "molecules" at finite $\tau$.
+The extrapolation to zero flow time ($\tau\rightarrow 0$) is $n_{mol}\sim 10 \, \mathrm{fm}^{-4}$, about an order of magnitude larger than the instanton density in ILM.

-The contribution of the correlated $I\bar I$ pairs also resurfaced few years ago in several applications, where the nonperturbative gauge fields (rather than their fermionic zero modes) are directly involved.
-The first was our study of the pion form factors in the semi-hard regime\cite{Shuryak:2020ktq} .
+The contribution of the correlated $I\bar I$ pairs also resurfaced a few years ago in several applications, where the nonperturbative gauge fields (rather than their fermionic zero modes) are directly involved.
+The first was our study of the pion form factors in the semi-hard regime~\cite{Shuryak:2020ktq}.
 The second was our study of the heavy quark static and spin-dependent potentials~\cite{Shuryak:2021fsu}.
-In both analyses, the results were in agreement with phenomenology, after the contribution of the $I \bar I$ ``molecules" was included.
+In both analyses, the results were in agreement with phenomenology, after the contribution of the $I\bar I$ "molecules" was included.

 The application of the $I\bar I$ molecules to the quarkonium central and spin-dependent potentials was worked out in our recent paper \cite{Miesch:2024fhv}.
-It ``bridges the gap" between the vacuum and hadronic structure, by focusing on the interquark potentials in heavy quarkonia.
-In this case the basic theory is well known.
-The central potential is related to the expectation value of the Wilson loop, while the spin-dependent potentials follow just by dressing such loop by magnetic (or electric) gauge fields.
-These calculations are methodically quite close to those to be reported below.
-For the spin-dependent potentials one has $two$ gauge field insertions on the temporal Wilson line, while the matrix element of the operator (\ref{OFORCE}) contains $one$ gauge field strength, on a light-like Wilson line.
+It bridges the gap between the vacuum and hadronic structure by focusing on the interquark potentials in heavy quarkonia.
+In this case, the basic theory is well known.
+The central potential is related to the expectation value of the Wilson loop, while the spin-dependent potentials follow by dressing the loop with magnetic (or electric) field strengths.
+These calculations are methodologically quite close to those to be reported below.
+For the spin-dependent potentials, one has {\it two} gauge field strength insertions on the temporal Wilson line, while the matrix element of the operator (\ref{OFORCE}) contains {\it one} gauge field strength on a light-like Wilson line.